Suncoast Hotel and Casino: Opening and operation

 The Suncoast opened on September 12, 2000, with a five-minute, $75,000 fireworks show.
-At the time, it was expected that as many as 90% of the property's customers would be local Las Vegas residents rather than out of town tourists.
-The resort included a Mediterranean theme.
+At the time, it was expected that as much as 90% of the property's customers would be local Las Vegas residents rather than out of town tourists.
+The opening attracted an estimated 5,000 people.
 Johnny Johnson, Gaughan's college friend at the University of San Francisco, attended the grand opening ceremony and booked the first room in the hotel.
 The 10-story hotel opened with 203 rooms, located on one half of the building.
-The west half of the hotel building remained vacant with the future potential to be filled in with additional rooms if needed.
+The west half remained vacant with the future potential to be filled in with additional rooms if needed.

+The resort included a Mediterranean theme.
 The casino consisted of 78000 sqft, with 48 table games, including blackjack, craps, Mini-Baccarat, pai gow poker, and roulette.
 The casino pit was overlooked by gold and purple neon lighting.
 The casino also included a large race and sportsbook; and a 600-seat bingo hall, which was expected to appeal to local residents.
 More than 2,100 of the Suncoast's slot machines, approximately 96 percent, were coin-free, with only 200 regular slot machines.
 The Suncoast and the Fiesta were the first major resorts in Nevada to utilize the concept of coinless slot machines, with the Suncoast being the largest to test the new technology.

 The Suncoast also included a customer child-care facility with a $100,000 jungle gym, and 25000 sqft in convention space.
 The resort included a moving walkway to transport customers from the 5,000-space parking garage to the casino.
 Century Theatres opened its multiplex, located inside the casino, on September 15, 2000.
 That same day, the Suncoast's 460-seat showroom hosted its first concert performance: Air Supply.
 The Suncoast also included a 64-lane bowling alley, with an adjacent video game arcade.
 Because of an average room occupancy rate of 90 percent, completion of the hotel tower's unfinished half began in early 2001; 167 additional rooms were added that August, with the remainder of the expansion scheduled for completion in early 2002.
 The expansion was completed at a cost of $11 million, and it brought the hotel room count up to 419.